What in the world is Timor-Leste?

 This access barrier has choked visiting options down from what already was minimal.

 Those few persistent wanderlusters, brave the inexpensive but inconvenient option: the stomach-lurching bus over the infrastructure that could hardly be considered a road.

 But, everyone else?
-Long since exited out of Skyscanner and Kayak tabs and booked a flight to convenient Komodo instead.
+I long since exited out of Skyscanner and Kayak tabs and booked a flight to convenient Komodo instead.

 What is there to see?